magic-YuanTian/SQLucid/README.md

 **This repository is being updated**

-**A polished and light-weight version based on ChatGPT is on the way.**
+**A polished and lightweight version based on ChatGPT is on the way.**

 Please email tian211@purdue.edu for any questions.